chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Earlier, we said that `this` refers to the object that contains the method.
 That's true, but there's a bit more nuance to how JavaScript determines the value of `this` in a function or method call.
 - **Execution context**:  the **environment** in which a function executes.
-  - In JavaScript, it most commonly refers to the current value of the `this` keyword.
+  - The current value of the `this` keyword.
-    - In other words, `this` refers to the **environment** (an object) in which a function executes.
+  - `this` refers to the **environment** (an object) in which a function executes.
-    - In other words, Execution context of a function or method call is the value of `this` when that code executes.
+  - Execution context of a function or method call is the value of `this` when that code executes.
 - The context depends on how the function or method was invoked, not on where the function was defined.
   - In other words, <u>***how you invoke***</u> a function or method determines its execution context for that invocation.
 It doesn't matter how you define the function or method, nor does it matter where or when you called it.
   - So two invocations of the same function or method can have very different execution contexts depending on how you make those calls.
 - There are two basic ways to set the context when calling a function or method
   1. **Explicit**: The execution context that you set explicitly.
   2. **Implicit**: The execution context that JavaScript sets implicitly when your code doesn't provide an explicit context.